-- There is no operator overloading in Java.
-You write and call normal methods instead. - Doing = or == with object references assigns or compares references.
+- Doing = or == with object references assigns or compares references.
 Think of them as pointers without the \. - Use a copy constructor to copy and equals() for value comparison. - No -> or \ (deref) operator because things are implicitly dereferenced.

 Garbage Collection

 - Java has automatic garbage collection.
 There is no delete operator (no free). - When you are done using an object and you have no more reachable references to it, the system can determine this and free up the memory for it. - As a result, you can allocate objects much more freely because you don't have to worry about freeing them.